Author's Note:

 'Don't stop, idiot!' yelled Kuro.
 'PLAY!'

-Two lines of hostile trees shook threateningly as she approached the mansion, but she raised her cross.
+Hostile trees shook as she neared the mansion, but she raised her cross.
 It gleamed, and they collapsed at her feet.

 'Third time you lost,' said the Assistant to Kuro with a smirk.
 'Want to bet another life?
 I'd like to take all nine of them!'

 'Yes,' said Kuro, looking at him in the eye.
 'It was fun playing with the biggest player.
-But it'll be more fun making him lose!'
+But it will be more fun to make him lose!'

 Lee pointed his lighted pencil at a deadly tree, and it crumbled to pieces.